 Too Easy

-So, performance support seems like it’s easy, and it is almost too easy to the point where it’s difficult.
-Cutting back information, tasks, and everything that can be done to keep it simple and focused on performing one task is pretty tricky in reality.
+So, performance support seems easy, and it is almost too easy to the point of being difficult.
+However, cutting back on information, tasks, and everything else that can be done to keep it simple and focused on performing one task is pretty tricky in reality.

 Doesn’t Pay as Well